wp-plugins/ig-shortcodes/readme.txt

 * Wordpress default widgets display
 * Related posts

+= Available languages =
+* Italian
+* Serbo-Croatian
+* Spanish
+Have a translation?
+Contact us and submit your translation!

 == Installation ==
 1. Download the plugin.
 2. Unzip the folder into the `/wp-content/plugins/` directory.